-Ensure all people, regardless of their functional capacity, receive the same experience or level of service as anybody else.
+Ensure all people, regardless of their functional capacity, receive the same experience or level of service.

 The design and operating plans should provide the same experience of use for all constituents.
 Segregation of any user or user group must be avoided.
 Provisions for privacy, security, and safety should be equally available to all.